-As described in detail in note 12, all the repurchased shares amounting to 51 543 523 were resolved to be cancelled on 11 January 2021 by the Extraordinary General Meeting of the Company's shareholders and on 14 June 2021 by the Annual General Meeting of the Company and both processes were completed by the registration of the Court Orders and the minutes of the General Meetings with the Registrar of Companies.
+As described in detail in note 12, all the repurchased shares during the years 2020 and 2021 amounting to 51 543 523 were resolved to be cancelled on 11 January 2021 by the Extraordinary General Meeting of the Company's shareholders and on 14 June 2021 by the Annual General Meeting of the Company and both processes were completed by the registration of the Court Orders and the minutes of the General Meetings with the Registrar of Companies.

-As of 31 December 2021, the Company didn't held any own shares.
+As of 31 December 2022, the Company didn't hold any own shares.